BrunoVernay/lab-arpspoof/Lab1-ArpSpoofing/Readme.md

 Keep in mind that it is a very simple attack.
 We didn't do anything to be stealthy.

 The capture file is `result.pcapng`.
-Capture was done on the host interface `Docker0`.
+Capture was done on the host's bridge `Docker0`.

 - Box1 has 172.17.0.2 02:42:ac:11:00:02
 - Box2 has 172.17.0.3 02:42:ac:11:00:03